Does Breaking a Lease Hurt Your Credit?

 What Credit Score Do You Need to Rent an Apartment?

-Your credit score can play a key role in whether or not you’ll be approved to rent an apartment, but it’s not the sole determining factor.
+Your credit score can play a key role in whether or not you’ll be approved to rent an apartment, but it’s not the only factor.

 The material made available for you on this website, Credit Intel, is for informational purposes only and intended for U.S. residents and is not intended to provide legal, tax or financial advice.
 If you have questions, please consult your own professional legal, tax and financial advisors.